 Protecting your smart TV against physical damage

 The most likely damage that your TV will sustain is via accidents at home.
-These are often unavoidable, but there are ways that you can decrease the impact, should a child’s toy hit the screen or your device gets knocked over.
+These are often unavoidable and can often be protected with TV insurance, but there are ways that you can decrease the impact, should a child’s toy hit the screen or your device gets knocked over.